 A DISTINCTIVE BRAND FOR DISRUPTIVE THINKERS (IN A DISRUPTIVE TIME) – 05.06.20

 I spend a ridiculous amount of time working on my SEO.
 I try hard to position my services so people can find me.
 As a result, I get a lot of calls asking for headshots.
-The trouble with headshots is that if you're not careful, they can be so boring that you just cry.
+The trouble with headshots is that some people's idea of a headshot is so boring that you just cry.
 You know the ones I'm talking about.

 So when I get a call from a venture capital firm that positions itself as "proud to be working with some of the most disruptive teams in the industry", the sky opens up and the Light of Hope shines down on me.
 I love when people think outside the box for headshots.

 Meet Heather Widman, a principal at Building Ventures.
 Part of a team of 4 experts who help nascent companies get funding.
 Their vision is to build a better world by partnering and mentoring companies that will help our planet.

 As a rule, I try to listen rather than talk during the "getting to know you" call.
 What does their company want to say with the photos?
 How do they see themselves positioned in the market?
 How are they different than their competition?
 If you let people talk for a while, they'll tell you how to take your shots - not directly or technically of course, but they'll tell you the experience they want their audience to have when they see the work.

 As a VC company, their imagery has to look professional, sophisticated, and compelling.
 But as a company that specializes in disruptive thinking and innovative start-ups, the headshots have to be non-traditional.
 They have to feel personal.
 We decided to shoot in black & white - classy yet unassuming.

 We decided to focus in on the team members as they worked together rather than having them look at the camera and smile.
 I guess you could describe these as "candid headshots."

 The results is a short series of approachable and striking portraits.